Australian funding agencies have guidelines and requirements relating to research data management. These guidelines address data in terms of:

 ARC and data

-The ARC strongly encourages all researchers applying for funding to have an ORCID Identifier in their RMS Profile.
+Section A11.5.3 strongly encourages all researchers applying for funding to have an ORCID identifier in their RMS Profile.

 International funding perspectives

-- Digital Curation Centre summary on funding and data (UK)
+- Digital Curation Centre policy resources (including funding and data)

-- Browse data sharing requirements by Federal Agency (US): a community resource for tracking, comparing, and understanding both current and future U.S. federal funder research data sharing policies.
-Joint project of SPARC & Johns Hopkins University Libraries.
+- Browse data sharing requirements by Federal Agency: a community resource for tracking, comparing, and understanding both current and future U.S. federal funder research data sharing policies.
+Joint project of SPARC and Johns Hopkins University Libraries.